swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 Then enter the following text:

     #!/bin/bash
+    wc -l $1/*.pdb | sort | tail -1

+We'll break this down just a little bit:

+The `#!/bin/bash` doesn't do anything by itself, but it's a special marker sometimes called a "hash-bang" (though it goes by other names) that indicates to the shell that this file contains a bash shell script.

+The `$1` is how we do command-line arguments.
+When we run the script like (don't actually try it just yet):

+    $ ./smallest ~/shell-data/molecules

+It will replace the `$1` with that first argument, and effectivly run the same command we've been running all along:

-    wc * | sort -k 3 -n | head -n 1
+    wc -l ~/shell-data/molecules/*.pdb | sort | tail -1

-Now, `cd` into the `Bert` directory and enter the command `../smallest`.
+But now we can run it for any directory without having to rewrite the whole string of commands.

+Now go ahead and try to actually run:

+    $ ./smallest ~/shell-data/molecules

 Notice that it says permission denied.
 This happens because we haven't told the shell that this is an executable file.
-If you do `ls -l ../smallest`, it will show you the permissions on the left of the listing.
+If you do `ls -l smallest`, it will show you the permissions on the left of the listing.

-Enter the following commands:
+Enter the following command:

-    chmod a+x ../smallest
+    $ chmod a+x smallest
-    ../smallest

 The `chmod` command is used to modify the permissions of a file.
-This particular command modifies the file `../smallest` by giving all users (notice the `a`) permission to execute (notice the `x`) the file.
+This particular command modifies the file `smallest` by giving all users (notice the `a`) permission to execute (notice the `x`) the file.
 If you enter:

-    ls -l ../smallest
+    ls -l smallest

 You will see that the file name is green and the permissions have changed.
 Congratulations, you just created your first shell script!
+Go ahead and try running it again.

 ## Creating, moving, copying, and removing